Swedish title: Inlärning av franska

 Language of instruction: French

-Eligibility: successful completion of 90 higher education credits, of which at least 60 are in French, or the equivalent.
+Eligibility: successful completion of 90 ECTS credits, of which at least 60 ECTS in French, or the equivalent.

 I kursen ges en genomgång av ett urval av tillgänglig forskning om inlärningen av franska i olika åldrar och under olika förutsättningar.
 Genomgången syftar till att introducera begrepp, termer och resultat samt visa på hur inlärningen av franska kan studeras vetenskapligt.
 Några praktiska moment ingår, där kursdeltagarna introduceras till några verktyg för analysarbetet och resultatbearbetningen.
 Den studerande definierar med hjälp av läraren och kursdeltagarna en fråga att studera.
 En lämplig korpus definieras som kursdeltagarna åtminstone delvis etablerar själv.
 Därefter genomför kursdeltagaren en analys av materialet.
 Resultatet redovisas genom en skriftlig rapport och en muntlig presentation baserad på rapporten.